Most collapses don’t announce themselves. They keep their appointments.

 Bates glanced over once.
 Enough.

 They rounded the corner and stopped short.
+“He offer Vincent the seat?”

 “Vincent doesn’t want it,” he said.

-Close enough to disappear if it goes bad.
+Close to disappear if it goes bad.

 Like I’d thank him for trusting me.

 A throat cleared behind them.
 The sound carried.
+Bates cut to the door, then to Shawn.

 “Davidson.
 The name only works if it stays clean,” Bates said.
 “His goddamn problem.”